09 November 2021

 R. Linda:

-There are two parking lots, one with a lovely view of the mountains and a fire station (by fire station I don't mean a modern firehouse, but a lookout where the rangers can spot a fire in the forest).
+There are two parking lots, one with a lovely view of the mountains and a fire station (by fire station, I don't mean a modern firehouse, but a lookout where the rangers can spot a fire in the forest).
 Well, see here, but you have to look really close for the fire lookout:

-This was one of the parking lots AFTER we finished our walk |
+This view was from one of the parking lots AFTER we finished our walk |

-I know it is a Where's Waldo photo, but it's right in the middle closest to the first tree on the right (in the middle).
+I know it is a Where's Waldo photo, but it's right in the middle, closest to the first tree on the right (in the middle).

 As you enter |